sathvikaithala/Supervised_ML/README.md

 ## Objectives
 The objective of this module was to learn about supervised machine learning algorithms and resampling to attempt to address class imbalances.
 We used various resampling techniques to determine credit worthiness of various customers.
 This analysis was done in the *credit_risk_resampling.ipynb* notebook.

-We also evaluated the supervised learning methods of two imblearn classifiers: *Ensemble AdaBoost* and *Balanced Random Forest*.
-This analysis was done in the *credit_risk_ensemble.ipynb* notebook.

 ## Data
 Our data is stored in "LoanStats_2019Q1.csv" in the Resources folder.
 It houses data from LendingTree for thousands of loan applications.